How We Helped a Client Increase Conversions on their Website: A Case Study

 They even had an RSS feed.
 Why would a health specialist’s website need one?
-A quick look at the “contact us” page revealed that no address was listed.
-Visitors needed to click on the map icon to find the addresses.
+A quick look at the “contact us” page revealed that no building address was listed.
+Visitors to the site needed to click on a map icon to navigate to the addresses.
 Pretty weird, right?
 There were also issues of missing images, showing that the website was not ready to receive traffic that would lead to conversions.

 We then decided to study the website’s analytics.
 We saw that they were using the Yoast SEO plugin and tracking traffic with the Analytics ID.
 However, the tracking ID on the site did not correlate with the Google Analytics ID.
 As a result, all the data was tracking nothing.
 We decided to see if the analytics were properly activated and discovered that only one view exists.

 One variable we consider is, were the analytics goals well captured by the previous agency?
 They had created a goal to track activities on the “contact us” page.
 However, goals for other call-to-action buttons such as “Book an appointment” were missing.
 These goals are important because they can be useful for remarketing.
 We then proceeded to study the report from the previous agency.
 They spent a total of $515 and were only able to record 11.4k impressions, 303 clicks, and 16 conversions.
 We considered this an abysmal campaign with only a 2.6% click-through rate.